 Samuel Thayer—Acorn Expert

-Samuel Thayer’s chapter on acorns occupies 40 pages of Nature’s Garden (2010), his sequel to Forager’s Harvest, leading me to surmise that the sharp-tongued wild plants expert might just be one of the foremost scholars on the topic.
-Thayer is very thorough in summarizing (and criticizing) what the wild foods literature has to say on the myriad different kinds of acorns, whether or not the fabled “sweet acorn” is a myth, and how to gather, prepare, and consume every kind of acorn you could possibly imagine and in every which way.
+Samuel Thayer’s chapter on acorns occupies 40 pages of Nature’s Garden (2010), his sequel to Forager’s Harvest.
+His is a thorough summary of what the wild foods literature has to say on the myriad different kinds of acorns, whether or not the fabled “sweet acorn” is a myth, and how to gather, prepare, and consume every kind of acorn you could possibly imagine and in every which way.

 Although I owe my initial interest in acorn-eating to Euell Gibbons, I owe nearly everything I know about how to do it to Samuel Thayer.